 Hamadan city has a pristine and unique nature due to its geographical location.
-We will get acquainted with Alisadr Cave in more detail in the following sections of this article; which is one of Hamadan’s most significant natural attractions.
-Other natural attractions include the Ganjnameh waterfall, ski slopes, Qarachai river, Aq Qaya cave, and Qaleh Jogh cave.
+We will get acquainted with Alisadr Cave in more detail in the following sections of this article; it is one of Hamadan’s most significant natural attractions.
+Other natural attractions include the Ganjnameh waterfall, ski slopes, Qarachai River, Aq Qaya Cave, and Qaleh Jogh Cave.
 Hamadan’s Ganjnameh waterfall originates in the Zagros and Alvand mountains.
 Its height is more than 12 meters.

 If you choose winter, you will see this waterfall frozen, with beautiful chandeliers, ideal for ice climbing.
 In 2008, this waterfall was listed among Iran’s natural monuments.

 Cave of Alisadr